A strange lethargy: Dhoni’s Chennai Super Kings are chasing themselves out of IPL 2020

 The lack of initiative cost CSK a match that they would have most likely won in the past.
 The matches CSK have won this season, have been won at the top.
 In the first match against MI, du Plessis and Rayudu did the trick.
 In the match against KXIP, du Plessis and Watson finished things off.

 The defeat isn’t on Jadhav alone.
 Far from it.
 It was a collective failure.
-But it is rather ironic that CSK, led by Dhoni, one of the great chasers of all-time, is no longer able to finish games off.
+But it is rather ironic that CSK, led by Dhoni, one of the great chasers of all-time, are no longer able to finish games off.
 Rather, it is the chase that is finishing them off.